Veterans look to alternatives to opioids in chronic pain treatments

-SCARBOROUGH — For some veterans and sufferers of chronic pain, treatments with opioids and narcotics have not been as effective as they had hoped.
+SCARBOROUGH — For some veterans and those who deal with chronic pain, treatments with opioids and narcotics have not been as effective as they had hoped.

-David Eggert, a Presque Isle resident who served in Afghanistan, has been travelling down to Maine Comprehensive Pain Management in Scarborough for the past 10 years after having tried narcotics and finding the side effects to be unpleasant, he said.
+David Eggert, a Presque Isle resident who served in Afghanistan, has been traveling to Maine Comprehensive Pain Management in Scarborough for the past 10 years after having tried narcotics and finding the side effects to be unpleasant, he said.

 Seeing Dr. Terence Gray, lead physician of Maine Comprehensive Pain Management, Eggert said he has found that he has a much better quality of life.

+“Generally, when I see a patient, I read their history.
+I look at any medical studies that may have been done on that patient, and then I do a thorough physical exam and I’ll ask the patients many questions and I’ll wait for them to give me answers.”

-Other pain management options for veterans and others suffering from chronic pain include ablations, Botox injections, and more.
+Other pain management options for veterans and others battling chronic pain include ablations, Botox injections, and more.

+“Our culture is that we ask everybody to work together toward a common goal.
+When you get a physical therapist and an acupuncturist in the same room, devising strategy for a positive outcome for a patient, the things that get our attention are the things you’re not going to see being treated in your standard western environment.”

-Gil Hemlick, a veteran, has received yoga therapy, acupuncture and physical therapy treatments for the last few years at Charlesbois’ practice, finding that the results have been transformative.
+Gil Hemlick, a veteran, has received yoga therapy, acupuncture and physical therapy treatments for the past few years at Charlesbois’ practice, finding that the results have been transformative.

-“I couldn’t go upstairs,” he said.
-“I would fall going upstairs and downstairs and I would be walking in the street and lose my balance and fall.
+“I couldn’t go up stairs,” Hemlick said.
+“I would fall going up stairs and down stairs and I would be walking in the street and lose my balance and fall.
 I was being treated for PTSD and also for chronic pain and disability in my back, and it was one of the people at Jade who actually led the diagnosis of the pain in my back, what the cause was from..
 That was actually created by the military and didn’t show up until later in life.”

 Hemlick has been attending yoga therapy sessions once a week, he said.
 The sessions have provided him physical, emotional and psychological relief.